CSTR-Edinburgh/merlin/egs/voice_conversion/s1/README.md

 To manipulate source speaker's voice to sound like target without changing language content.

+## Install Merlin

+Before proceeding any further, you first [install Merlin](https://github.com/CSTR-Edinburgh/merlin#installation) and then run the below steps.

 ## Dependency tools

 Along with Merlin, we need to install few other speech tools in order to run voice conversion.